minagawah/face-detection-sample/README.md

 I mean, think about it.
 You have no idea how long I've waited for major front-end frameworks to support FP in production,
-and at the same time simplifying the code sctuctures.
+and at the same time simplifying the code sctuctures
 (compared to
-[the mess I made](https://github.com/minagawah/react-proppy-deckgl-sample) from last year for which I used proppy,
-notice how clean the codes have become)
+[the mess I made](https://github.com/minagawah/react-proppy-deckgl-sample) from last year for which I used proppy, notice how clean the codes have become).
 Honestly, I am so glad that I was born into this age....